Table of Contents

 - Breathing (Pulmonary Ventilation):

-- O2 and CO2 diffuse between blood and tissues.
+- Exchange of gases between blood and body tissues.

 - Cellular Respiration: